petrirh1/salary-range-estimator-backend/README.md

 ## Features

-*   Estimates salary ranges based on job title, experience, education, industry, location, and technologies.
+*   Estimates salary ranges based on job title, experience, education, industry, location, technologies and salary.
 *   Provides a summary of the factors affecting the salary.

 ## Technologies Used